D2L

-D2L (or Desire2Learn) is a Canada-based global software company with offices in Australia, Brazil, Europe, Singapore, and the United States.
+D2L (or Desire2Learn) is a Canada-based global software company with offices in Australia, Brazil, Europe, India, Singapore, and the United States.

 D2L is the developer of the Brightspace learning management system, a cloud-based software suite used by schools, higher educational institutions, and businesses for online and blended classroom learning.
 The company is also the developer of Open Courses, a Massive Open Online Course platform.
-The acronym D2L is short for Desire2Learn.

 History

-D2L was founded in 1999 by Canadian entrepreneur John Baker, who became president and CEO.
+D2L was founded in 1999 by Canadian John Baker, who became president and CEO.
 He founded D2L while studying systems design engineering during his third year at the University of Waterloo.
 He was awarded the Meritorious Service Cross in 2017, for his work at the company to advance learning across the country and around the world.
+D2L raised $80 million in Series A funding, one of the largest tech funding rounds in Canada at the time, to expand its product offerings and grow internationally.
 The company went public with an initial public offering in November 2021, on the Toronto Stock Exchange.

-In November 2022, D2L laid off roughly 5% of it's workforce shortly after reporting second quarter losses of $4.8M.
+D2L named Stephen Laster as D2L, President in 2022.
+D2L acquired Connected Shopping Ltd., makers of Course Merchant in 2023.

 Developments

 In 2004, D2L first introduced support for Competency Based Education, and launched an integrated ePortfolio product to allow learners to document their own learning.
 The company became the recipient of the 2012 Platinum Learning Impact Award in the event hosted by IMS Global.
 In 2013, D2L was recognized by the National Federation of the Blind for its leadership in Accessibility with the Dr. Jacob Bolotin Award.
 Three years later, the company partnered with the National Federation of the Blind's Strategic Nonvisual Access Partner program to ensure learning systems are fully accessible.
 That same year, D2L launched a beta of a redesigned interface using responsive web design to offer full functionality on mobile devices, which saw general release in 2017.
+In July 2024, announced the acquisition of H5P Group, a developer of content creation tools to enable educators develop interactive content.

 Products and services

 Brightspace

+Brightspace is a cloud-based learning management system (LMS) developed by D2L for use in K-12, higher education, and corporate training environments.
+Brightspace is a platform for creating, delivering, and managing online and blended learning experiences.
+Brightspace allows for customization, integrates with third-party tools, and provides mobile and accessibility support.

 D2L's first virtual learning environment clients included University of Guelph, Virtual High School (Ontario), the University of Waterloo and Fanshawe College.

 Brightspace was built using microservices and operates as a software as a service.
 It incorporates Web Components and Google Polymer, HTML5, and responsive web design to provide a user interface that can work on any mobile device.

-Brightspace combines a Learning Environment, ePortfolio, Learning Repository, Video Recorder, Virtual Classroom, eTextbook platform called Binder, and Mobile apps, in one cloud-based platform.
+Brightspace combines a Learning Environment, ePortfolio, Learning Repository, Video Recorder, Virtual Classroom, and Mobile apps, in one cloud-based platform.

 In May 2020, Brightspace signed an agreement with Stockholm-based edtech company RepresentEdTech to resell and distribute its cloud-based learning platform in the Nordic region.

-Engagement Plus

-Engagement Plus combines a cloud-based Lecture Capture system, interactive components for engaging course design, and a Course Catalog/Registration System.